 Capacitive RF for superficial treatment, resistive RF for deep treatment

-To treat anything deeper than the epidermis and the papillary/superficial dermis (ie for anything other than acne, superficial skin tightening, simple facials), capacitive radiofrequency is not such a smart solution compared to resistive RF as it:
+To treat anything deeper than the epidermis and the superficial papillary dermis (i.e. for anything other than acne, superficial skin tightening, simple facials etc), capacitive radiofrequency is not such a smart solution compared to resistive RF as it:

 For treatment applications of deeper tissues (reticular dermis, hypodermis and superficial fascia), such as cellulite removal and deep skin tightening, resistive radiofrequency is a much smarter option, as it generally acts deeper (with depth still depending on other factors, though).

-On the other hand, capacitive RF is a useful addition to a system that also provides a resistive option, as it offers a nice, gentle superficial treatment.
+On the other hand, capacitive RF is a useful addition to a system that also provides a resistive option, as it offers a nice, gentle superficial treatment, for those cases that need it.

-However, capacitive RF is not necessarily needed for superficial treatment, as with the right settings and treatment medium used, superficial treatment can also be applied with resistive RF.
+However, capacitive RF is not absolutely needed for superficial treatment, as with the right settings and treatment medium used, superficial treatment can also be applied with resistive RF.

 RF at very high frequencies is by definition always capacitive

 This is because the stratum corneum outer epidermal layer offers no resistance at those frequencies, unless wetted by a treatment medium.
-Such high frequencies used in physiotherapy and beauty are 27.1 MHz (shortwave RF), 40.68MHz (shortwave RF), 2.45GHz (microwave RF).
+Such high frequencies used in physiotherapy and beauty are 27.1 MHz (shortwave RF), 40.68MHz (shortwave RF) and 2.45GHz (microwave RF).

 This is a whole different category to the RF discussed above and these treatments at these frequencies can be anything from superficial to deep, depending on equipment design and/or treatment settings.